Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 ⪢ The Menu at Lucky Restaurant Agra

-The options on the menu at Lucky Restaurant are a mixture of Chinese, Indian, Pakistani and Italian cuisine.
-There are plenty of drinks to choose from too.
+The options on the menu at Lucky Restaurant are a mixture of Chinese, Indian, Pakistani, and Italian cuisine.

-The prices are very reasonable and had we not gotten sick, we most certainly would have tried some of the other options!
+The prices are very reasonable, and had we not gotten sick, we most certainly would have tried some of the other options!

 The Room at Lucky Guesthouse